 Apart from the lungs, CF also affects other vital organs such as the liver and the pancreas.
 Additionally, it can affect the intestines, the sinuses, and the body’s reproductive organs.

 At the moment, CF is incurable.
 However, an international team of researchers from the George Washington (GW) University in Washington, D.C., in collaboration with the University of Perugia and the University of Rome (both in Italy), may have discovered a new drug that can treat and halt the progression of CF.

-Tα1 is a synthetic version of a natural polypeptide that was first isolated from the thymus tissue and that has a role in immunity.
+Tα1 is a synthetic version of a natural polypeptide that was first isolated from the

 CF occurs as a result of a mutation in the genetic code of a protein called cystic fibrosis transmembrane conductance regulator (CFTR).
 This protein normally regulates the activity of the chloride channel, which is responsible for the balance between salt and water in the lungs.